Community Welcomes Wounded Veterans for Annual Waterfowl Hunt

 “There are too many private donors to mention,” Sparks said.
 “Thank you ALL for the countless contributions which make this year’s event even more special.”

-“I am also thrilled to involve our younger generations as classes from both Moyock Elementary and Heron Pond Montessori School will welcome the heros with letters and handmade thank you notes,” Sparks said.
+“I am also thrilled to involve our younger generations as classes from both Moyock Elementary and Heron Pond Montessori School will welcome the heroes with letters and handmade thank you notes,” Sparks said.
 “Also, Boy Scouts Troop 117 will provide snacks and treats for the hunt as well as do all the heavy lifting for the event.”

 On Sunday morning, the Patriot Guard, with the Currituck Sheriff’s Deputies, Fire Departments and local bikers, will be escorting these heroes north along on U.S. 158 and N.C.
 168.